GithubUserAccountAmazing/the-amari-project/README.md

 I wanted to see what differences would arise in the images produced in all 3 groups for the same amount of training using the same prompt and seed values.
 I also wanted to view the data that is created during training to get an understanding of how the number of images in the group effects the actual training.

 I trained each group until approximately 15,500 steps.
 This was the total amount of steps it took for group a_312 to reach a single completed epoch.

+ <br><br>

+The default textual-inversion settings were used for training with the specific command being.

+     python3 ./main.py --base ./configs/stable-diffusion/v1-finetune.yaml \
+                  -t \
+                  --actual_resume ./models/ldm/stable-diffusion-v1/model.ckpt \
+                  -n amari \
+                  --gpus 0,1 \
+                  --data_root /home/user/ai/trainingimages/ \
+                  --init_word 'woman'

  [more information about the training data will be available here soon] :)

 <br><br>
 ## Prompting Stable-Diffusion for *